 - 1. All blowout preventer (BOP) and related equipment (BOPE) shall comply with well control requirements as described in Onshore Oil and Gas Order No. 2 and API 53. - 2.
-Minimum working pressure of the blowout preventer (BOP) and related equipment (BOPE) required for drilling below the surface casing shoe shall be 3000 (3M) psi. - a.
-For surface casing only: If the BOP/BOPE is to be tested against casing, the wait on cement (WOC) time for that casing is to be met (see WOC statement at start of casing section).
-Independent service company required. - 3.
+Minimum working pressure of the blowout preventer (BOP) and related equipment (BOPE) required for drilling below the surface casing shoe shall be 3000 (3M) psi (5000 (5M) psi system is being installed, only is being tested to 3000 psi). - 3.
+Minimum working pressure of the blowout preventer (BOP) and related equipment (BOPE) required for drilling below the 9 5/8 intermediate casing shoe shall be 5000 (5M) psi.
+5M system requires an HCR valve, remote kill line and annular to match.
+The remote kill line is to be installed prior to testing the system and tested to stack pressure. - 4.
 The appropriate BLM office shall be notified a minimum of 4 hours in advance for a representative to witness the tests. - a.
-In a water basin, for all casing strings utilizing slips, these are to be set as soon as the crew and rig are ready and any fallback cement remediation has been done.
-The casing cut-off and BOP installation can be initiated four hours after installing the slips, which will be approximately six hours after bumping the plug.
-For those casing strings not using slips, the minimum wait time before cut-off is eight hours after bumping the plug.
-BOP/BOPE testing can begin after cut-off or once cement reaches 500 psi compressive strength (including lead when specified), whichever is greater.
-However, if the float does not hold, cut-off cannot be initiated until cement reaches 500 psi compressive strength (including lead when specified).
+In potash areas, for all casing strings utilizing slips, these are to be set as soon as the crew and rig are ready and any fallback cement remediation has been done.
+For all casing strings, casing cut-off and BOP installation can be initiated at twelve hours after bumping the plug.
+However, no tests shall commence until the cement has had a minimum of 24 hours setup time. - b.
+The tests shall be done by an independent service company utilizing a test plug not a cup or J-packer. - c.

-- b.
-The tests shall be done by an independent service company utilizing a test plug not a cup or J-packer.
-The operator also has the option of utilizing an independent tester to test without a plug (i.e. against the casing) pursuant to Onshore Order 2 with the pressure not to exceed 70% of the burst rating for the casing.
-Any test against the casing must meet the WOC time for water basin (8 hours) or potash (24 hours) or 500 pounds compressive strength, whichever is greater, prior to initiating the test (see casing segment as lead cement may be critical item). - c.
 The test shall be run on a 5000 psi chart for a 2-3M BOP/BOP, on a 10000 psi chart for a 5M BOP/BOPE and on a 15000 psi chart for a 10M BOP/BOPE.

 If a linear chart is used, it shall be a one hour chart.
 A circular chart shall have a maximum 2 hour clock.
-If a twelve hour or twenty-four hour chart is used, tester shall make a notation that it is run with a two hour clock. - d.
+If a twelve hour or twenty-four hour chart is used, tester shall make a notation that it is run with a two hour clock.

+- d.
 The results of the test shall be reported to the appropriate BLM office. - e.
 All tests are required to be recorded on a calibrated test chart.
 A copy of the BOP/BOPE test chart and a copy of independent service company test will be submitted to the appropriate BLM office. - f.
 The BOP/BOPE test shall include a low pressure test from 250 to 300 psi.

 The test will be held for a minimum of 10 minutes if test is done with a test plug and 30 minutes without a test plug.
-This test shall be performed prior to the test at full stack pressure.
+This test shall be performed prior to the test at full stack pressure. - g.
+BOP/BOPE must be tested by an independent service company within 500 feet of the top of the Third Bone Spring Sandstone if the time between the setting of the intermediate casing and reaching this depth exceeds 20 days.
+This test does not exclude the test prior to drilling out the casing shoe as per Onshore Order No. 2.

+D. DRILLING MUD

+Mud system monitoring equipment, with derrick floor indicators and visual and audio alarms, shall be operating before drilling into the Third Bone Spring Sandstone, and shall be used until production casing is run and cemented.

+Proposed mud weight may not be adequate for drilling through Third Bone Spring Sandstone.

-D. DRILL STEM TEST
+E. DRILL STEM TEST